HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 results: https://docs.google.com/spreadsheets/d/1nwkpviC3gNhRb48i8OoIgtJx1ckqRjJGW7uc7Gdi_sI/
 featured_quote: This year, with native lazyloading, we collectively stemmed the tide of ever-increasing image transfer sizes.
 featured_stat_1: 99.93%
-featured_stat_label_1: Percent of pages that load an image resource of some kind.
+featured_stat_label_1: Pages that load an image resource of some kind.
 featured_stat_2: 87.1%
-featured_stat_label_2: Percentage of images on the web delivered as JPEGs, PNGs, or GIFs.
-All of these could be profitably converted to next-gen formats!
+featured_stat_label_2: Images on the web delivered as JPEGs, PNGs, or GIFs insteasd of next-gen formats!
 featured_stat_3: 5.6%
 featured_stat_label_3: Share of desktop pages that included a `video` element.
-This represents a three-fold increase from last year.
+A three-fold increase from last year.
 unedited: true
 ---